mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Strings

 Go strings are immutable sequences of bytes representing UTF-8 characters.
-Literal values are delimited with double quotes or back-ticks.
+Literal values are delimited with double quotes or back-ticks (called "raw string literals").

-When back-ticks are used, the string can include newlines.
+Raw string literals can include newline characters and characters escaped with backslashes
+(such as \n for newline and \t for tab) are not processed.
+This makes them ideal for writing regular expressions and HTML templates which often contain backslashes.

 An example of declaring and initializing a string inside a function is `name := "Mark"`.

-To get the length of a string, use the `len` function.
+To get the length of a string in bytes, use the `len` function.
 For example, `len(name)` returns `4`.

+To get the length of a string in UTF-8 characters, use the unicode/utf8 package.
+For example, `utf8.RuneCountInString(name)`.

-To retrieve a character from a string, `char := name[index]`.
+To retrieve a byte from a string, `char := name[index]`.
+Attempting to retrieve a byte at an index beyond the end triggers a panic.

+To retrieve a UTF-8 character as a rune, use the unicode/utf8 package.
+For example, `r, size := utf8.DecodeRuneInString(name[i:])`.
+`i` is the byte index of the start of the character.
+`r` is set to the rune.
+`size` is the number of bytes in the rune which can be used to compute `i` for the next character.

+To iterate over the UTF-8 characters in a string, use a `for` loop with the `range` keyword.
+For example, `for index, char := range name { ... }`.

+To create a new string that is a substring of an existing string, specify the starting (inclusive) and ending (exclusive) indexes in square brackets separated by a colon.
+For example, `name[m:n]` gets the characters from index `m` to just before index `n`, `name[m:]` gets characters from `m` to the end, `name[:n]` gets characters from the beginning to just before `n`, and `name[:]` gets all the characters.

+Since strings are immutable, for efficiency substrings share memory with the original string rather than copying bytes.

+While strings are immutable,
+variables that hold them can be assigned a different string.
+For example, the following is valid: `name = name[:3]`.

 To iterate over the characters in string,